environmental health and safety & risk management (EHSRM)

 - "EHSRM Driver Approval Application" form available from the Forms Library.
 This form is required each time updated drivers licenses are submitted.

 This form authorizes the college to verify driving records: reviewing license statuses; violation histories; and other pertienent driving information.
 The authorization remains in effect for the duration of employment.
 Approved drivers must immediately notify supervisors, Human Resources, and EHSRM if their driving licenses are suspended or revoked.
-If, during the monthly review, it is determined that driving for official business may pose a risk to San Juan College and/or others, driving privileges may be denied or suspended.
+If, during review, it is determined that a driver may pose a risk to San Juan College and/or others, driving privileges may be denied or suspended.
 Drivers and their supervisors are notified, via SJC email, if driving privileges are denied or suspended.

 - Legible copy of the front side of a current and valid U.S. driver's license.